Kat Timpf: Career

 On February 8, 2023, Timpf announced on Gutfeld! that she had written a book titled You Can't Joke About That.
 The book was released on April 18, 2023.
 It became a New York Times Bestseller, as did Timpf's second book, I Used to Like You Until…, which came out September 10, 2024.

 Timpf served as a regular host of the weekend comedy show Fox News Saturday Night June 2023 through December 2023.

 In 2023, Timpf was selected for the New Power New York List by Variety.

 In 2024, Timpf partnered with the charity Tunnels to Towers to sell shirts to benefit families of veterans killed in the line of duty.
 In the same year, Timpf went on her "I Used to Like You" comedy tour, which included a stop at the Scherr Forum Theatre in Thousand Oaks, California.

+In June 2025, Timpf joined Jon Taffer on a season 9 episode of Bar Rescue.
+Taffer previously appeared on Gutfeld! with her.

 Ideology

 Timpf is a libertarian and believes in limited government, no involvement in economic policy, and allowing social decisions to be made by the individual.
 According to Timpf, "there is something about me for everyone to hate, but there is also something about me for everyone to agree on."
 Timpf has said she voted third-party, and opposes deporting people who are peaceful and gainfully employed.